pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/56_Preview_Generator.md

 # Preview Generator

 ### Summary
-Preview Generators provide a services to get more control over the preview tab.
+Preview Generators provide services to get more control over the preview tab.
 They provide a UI component to pass additional parameters to a URL-generator.

 Providers need to implement: `\Pimcore\Model\DataObject\ClassDefinition\PreviewGeneratorInterface`